 I work in political theory, and my research spans contemporary political theory and the history of political thought.
-I am interested in the 17th century philosopher Spinoza, the subject of my PhD and third monograph, and this interest extends to early modern political thought more broadly.
+I am interested in the 17th century philosopher Spinoza, the subject of my PhD and third book, and this interest extends to early modern political thought more broadly.
 I have also written widely on British politics, contemporary political theory and cultural studies.
 My most recent book is Spinoza and the Politics of Freedom (Edinburgh University Press, 2021).
 Prior to that, I wrote Island Story: Journeys Through Unfamiliar Britain, a political travelogue published in 2016, and shortlisted for the Orwell Prize in 2017; and Negative Capitalism: Cynicism in the Neoliberal Era (Zero, 2013).

 I enjoy postgraduate supervision and welcome inquiries from students working on contemporary political theory, the history of political thought, or projects related to Spinoza.

-I work on a number of modules in politics, including the level 3 module Modern Political Ideas (DD 316), and the level 2 module Understanding Politics: Ideas and Institutions in the Modern World (DD 211).
+I work on a number of modules in politics, including the level 3 module Modern Political Ideas (DD316), and the level 2 module Understanding Politics: Ideas and Institutions in the Modern World (DD211).

 Death, a surreptitious friendship: mortality and the impossibility of dying in Bataille and Blanchot (2020)

-Angelaki, 25(6) ((In Press))
+Angelaki, 25(6) (pp. 3-18)

-Affects of Resistance: Indignation, Emulation, Fellowship (2019)
+Affects of Resistance: Indignation, Emulation, Fellowship (2019-04-18)

 Pli: The Warwick Journal of Philosophy, 30 (pp. 23-48)